PaperPrototype/Course-Guidebook/Guides/Guides/english.md

 We then build higher level ideas from those first principles.
 As long as the high level ideas only assume pure first principles, we can know that the high level idea will also always be true (liek the first principles are always true).

 This is called "frist principles reasoning" and was used to solve and understand quantum physics.

-Examples:
-- Example 1
-    - One high level (example) idea you could can break down into irst principles is "old peoples senses are lesened as they age, but their brains don't" which can be derived from another idea "our brains were made to last much longer than our bodies (and senses)" which can be derived from "in the time of Adam and Eve humans lived almost 1 thousand (1000) years long" (this is if you are a christian like me), if you assume God is not real then we would have to find another first principle to prove the (weird) example above (I'm just trying to show you how to do first principles reasoning in practice / thought).
-You could actually try to prove God through first principles reasoning (I haven't tried this yet but it would be interesting).

-feel free to add to the examples.
+Heck, I bet we could use it to understand how time travel works!

+Also I am in no way an export (I don't think you can even call me a beginner yet) when it comes to first principles reasoning.
+But, I am trying to spread the word because I think that first principles reasoning will be a very, very powerful tool for designing software.

 ## DETAIL_GUIDELINE_000